 The reporting of thyroid cancer is facilitated by the provision of a case summary illustrating the features required for comprehensive patient care.
 However, there are many cases in which the individual practicalities of applying such a case summary may not be straightforward.
 Common examples include finding the prescribed number of lymph nodes, trying to determine the compartments of the radical neck dissection, and determining if isolated tumor cells in a lymph node represent metastatic disease.
 Case summaries have evolved to include clinical, radiographic, morphologic, immunohistochemical, and molecular results in an effort to guide clinical management.
-This case summary tries to remain simple while still incorporating important pathologic features as proposed by the American Joint Committee on Cancer (AJCC) Cancer Staging Manual, the World Health Organization Classification of Tumours, the TNM classification, the American College of Surgeons Commission on Cancer, and the International Union Against Cancer (UICC).
-This protocol is to be used as a guide and resource, an adjunct to diagnosing and managing cancers of the thyroid gland in a standardized manner.
+This case summary tries to remain simple while still incorporating important pathologic features as proposed by the American Joint Committee on Cancer (AJCC) Cancer Staging Manual^{1,2} and the World Health Organization Classification of Tumours.3 This protocol is to be used as a guide and resource, an adjunct to diagnosing and managing cancers of the thyroid gland in a standardized manner.
 It should not be used as a substitute for dissection or grossing techniques and does not give histologic parameters to reach the diagnosis.
 Subjectivity is always a factor, and elements listed are not meant to be arbitrary but are meant to provide uniformity of reporting across all the disciplines that use the information.
 It is a foundation of practical information that will help to meet the requirements of daily practice to benefit both clinicians and patients alike.